Phroneris/ReaPerLang/readme.md

 ### Overview

-+ LangPacks tend to be a mess by repeated translation work and the official merge tool.
++ A LangPack tends to be a mess by repeated works and use of the official merge tool.
-  This tool adapts such a LangPack file to the newest REAPER template smartly.
+  This tool updates it as a **line-to-line** one which fits to the newest REAPER template.
-+ In optimization, lost translations in the template will move to a `missing` file.
++ On optimization, lost translations in the template will be moved to a `missing` file.
-+ A `tmpl_crr` file will be also output as a **line-to-line** one
++ A `tmpl_crr` file will be also output as a **line-to-line** template
   with `5CA1E00000000000=` scaling lines.
 Make use of it for your comparative translation.

 ### Why ReaPerLang?

-+ You will get a new "work-optimized" Langpack which is **line-to-line**
++ You will get a new "work-optimized" Langpack file which is **line-to-line**
-  to compare easily with the template and select lines to translate.
+  to compare with the template easily and select lines to translate efficiently.
   (i.e. Open files in [Notepad++](https://notepad-plus-plus.org/) by multiple view and enable `Synchronise Vertical Scrolling`)